 1) MSC OSCAR

-MSC Oscar, built by Daewoo in South Korea, is one of the largest container ships of the world.
+MSC Oscar, built by Daewoo in South Korea, is one of the largest container ships in the world.
 The total length of this ship is 395 meters.
 The propeller consists of five blades, each blade measuring 10.5 meters.
-The main engine of this ship is MAN B&W 11S90ME-C, which enables the maximum speed of this container vessel is 22.8 knot.
-The 45,300 ton steel MSC Oscar cost US$140 million to build.
+The main engine of this ship is MAN B&W 11S90ME-C, which enables the maximum speed of this container vessel is 22.8 knots.
+The 45,300-ton steel MSC Oscar cost US$140 million to build.

 It measures a whopping 395 meters long, 59 meters wide with a draught of 16 meters which is equal to the size of four combined football fields.
 Obviously, such a massive ship needs the biggest propeller.